Patterson-Sullivan theory for Anosov subgroups: -conformal densities

-Next we construct a conformal density using the Patterson-Sullivan construction.
-This definition is standard and already appeared in the work of Albuquerque and Quint, although only in the setting of Zariski dense subgroups $\G< G$ and regular vectors $\bar\theta$; we present it here for the sake of completeness.
+For every $\tmod$-regular group $\G$ with finite $\tb$-critical exponent $\dF$, we follow the the Patterson--Sullivan construction to construct a $\tb$-conformal density.
+This construction is standard and already appeared in the work of Albuquerque and Quint, although only in the setting of Zariski dense subgroups $\G< G$ and regular vectors $\tb$; we present it here for the sake of completeness.
 We let $\G< G$ be a $\tmod$-regular subgroup and let $Z$ denote the $\G$-orbit of a point $x_0\in X$.
 The union

 equipped with the topology of flag-convergence, is a compactification of $Z$.